 While the man-made London Bridge is not as old as the world-famous canyon, it lived through some of the glorious and turbulent periods in the history of the UK.
 One of the first things to see while spending a day in Lake Havasu City, the famous London Bridge immigrated to Arizona from the city of London.

-The popular bridge began its journey in the 12th century.
-Over the period of more than 600 years, it faithfully served the capital of the United Kingdom.
+The popular bridge began its journey in the 1830s.
+Over the period of more than 100 years, it faithfully served the capital of the United Kingdom.
 Unfortunately, as the population of London grew, the bridge couldn’t accommodate all of its ever-increasing traffic.
 The new London Bridge had to relieve the old one.

 New Life of the Old London Bridge